 826 Boston’s Youth Literary Advisory Board (YLAB) represents students from across Boston.
 YLAB members apply and are selected in the fall and receive paid stipends for their work during the school year as artist-leaders and peer editors.
 The students meet weekly, and their work culminates every year in a final project.
 Past projects have included a podcast and a professionally printed book.

-Oriana Dunker (she/her) is 17 years old and attends Boston Latin School.
+Oriana (she/her, Roxbury) Oriana is 18 years old and attends Boston Latin School where she is senior class president.
 She was born and raised in Roxbury and is passionate about social justice and improving her community.
-In her free time, she enjoys listening to music while reading, writing, painting, or drawing.
-At school, Oriana loves public speaking, math, and using her strengths to be a leader.
-She would never miss out on an opportunity to learn, and is currently improving her acting and roller-skating skills!
+In her free time, she enjoys listening to music, reading, writing, and baking.
+At school, Oriana loves public speaking, history, and using her strengths to be a leader.
+She would never miss out on an opportunity to learn, and is currently improving her acting and guitar!

-Maya Koreth (she/her) is a 16-year-old Roxbury native who attends Boston Latin School.
+Maya (she/her, Roxbury) is a 18-year-old Roxbury native who is a senior at Boston Latin School.
 While juggling the many stresses of high school, she likes to unwind by reading, sleeping, and, of course, writing.
 Her hobbies include trying new and exotic foods, learning Latin, and scrolling through endless Spotify playlists.
 She gets most of her inspiration for stories from walks through the city, and everyday conversations with friends.

-Evelyn Agama (she/her) is a 15-year-old sophomore attending Brighton High School, and is an aspiring forensic psychologist and novelist.
+Evelyn (she/her, Dorchester) is a 17-year-old junior attending Brighton High School, and is an aspiring forensic psychologist and novelist.
 Although she isn’t a native Bostonian, she has grown to enjoy spending her time here and with her friends.
-She enjoys creative writing, and learning and sharing more of the world and life with others.
-As a returning member on YLAB, she is enthusiastic about the year of experiences ahead, and what stories come to light during her time on the board.
+She enjoys creative writing, movies, and problem-solving.
+As a returning member on YLAB, she is enthusiastic about the year of experiences ahead, and what stories she will create during her time here.

 If you have any other questions about the YLAB—please send us an email.